miketheman/awesome-taglines/readme.md

 - [Clojure](https://clojure.org): is a robust, practical, and fast programming language with a set of useful features that together form a simple, coherent, and powerful tool.
 - [Crystal](https://crystal-lang.org/): A language for humans and computers
 - [Dark](https://darklang.com): A language built for deployless backends
+- [Dart](https://dart.dev/): is a client-optimized language for fast apps on any platform
 - [Elixir](http://elixir-lang.org): is a dynamic, functional language designed for building scalable and maintainable applications.
 - [Elm](https://elm-lang.org): A delightful language for reliable webapps.
 - [Erlang](https://www.erlang.org): Build massively scalable soft real-time systems